Myanmar Scouts Association: Youth program

 Aside from the traditional UBBS scheme for training youth in patrols and troops, the visibility of Scouting in the urban and rural communities consisted of citywide Cleaning Week campaigns, "Safety-on-the-Road" services, and Cub Scout rallies at Rangoon's Inyale Training Center.
 Scouts' Day was celebrated every January 1 in Rangoon.
 In 1958, UBBS published the Handbook for Patrol Leaders in the Burmese language.

 Adult training

 The UBBS conducted a series of intensive training in the five regions of the country.
 In addition to the Cub Scout and Scout leaders' basic training courses, a Wood Badge course was conducted by John Thurman, Camp Chief of Gilwell Park in 1962.

 Scout Motto

-The Scout Motto was အစဉ်အသင့် /my/ asin athint, translated "Always Prepared".
+The Scout Motto was အစဉ်အသင့် /my/ asin athint, translated "Be Prepared".

 Disbandment

 Democratic rule ended in 1962 when General Ne Win led a military coup d'état.
 Almost all aspects of society (business, media, production) were nationalized or brought under government control (including the Boy Scouts).
 On 1 March 1964, the Union of Burma Revolutionary Council (the ruling military junta at the time) dissolved the UBBS, Lieutenant Ye Htoon, the Director General of UBBSGG reported.
 The assets of the association were turned over to the Ministry of Education, which was authorized to form its Lansin Lu-nge Aphwe (Programme Youth Organization), the youth wing of the Burma Socialist Programme Party.
 Girl Guiding was not immediately outlawed, and the standalone Union of Burma Girl Guides Association remained a member of the World Association of Girl Guides and Girl Scouts, and was last mentioned by WAGGGS in 1969.
 In the decades following, Scouting units existed underground and the firm believers of the Principles of Scouting continued the programme.
 This was evident when the regional team met old Scouts who continued the same Scouting methods.
 This is further manifested by the existence of their Scouting manuals, records and, uniform.